3scale/3scale-operator/doc/operator-user-guide.md

 Horizontal Pod Autoscaling(HPA) is available for Apicast-production, Backend-listener and Backend-worker.
 The backend components require Redis running [async mode](https://github.com/3scale/apisonator/blob/master/docs/openshift_horizontal_scaling.md#async).
 Async is enabled by default by the operator provided you aren't using [logical Redis databases](https://github.com/3scale/apisonator/blob/master/docs/openshift_horizontal_scaling.md#redis-databases).
-If you are not running in Async mode you won't be able to enable HPA.
+If you are not running in Async mode you won't be able to enable HPA for the backend.

 Provided you are running in Async mode, you can enable hpa for the components and accept the default configuration which will give you a HPA with 90% resources set and max and min pods set to 5 and 1.
 The following is an example of the